 In June 2012 about 200 Wellingtonians marched behind a hearse carrying a petition with 36,155 signatures asking the government to continue funding TVNZ7.
-The channel had begun in 2007 to take advantage of digital transmission and in response to the Labour government's decision to introduce a public-service charter for Television New Zealand.
-However, the incoming National government abandoned the charter and TVNZ decided to close the channel, which provided commercial-free programming of an educational nature.
+The channel had begun broadcasting in 2007 to take advantage of digital transmission and in response to the Labour government’s decision to introduce a public-service charter for Television New Zealand.
+However, the incoming National government abandoned the charter and TVNZ decided to close the channel, which provided educational commercial-free programming.

 Te whakamahi i tēnei tūemi